-Demystifying agents
+Demystifying AI agents

 Agents are the trendiest topic in AI today, and with good reason.
 AI agents act on their users’ behalf, autonomously doing things like making online purchases, building software, researching business trends, or booking travel.
 By taking generative AI out of the sandbox of the chat interface and allowing it to act directly on the world, agentic AI represents a leap forward in the power and utility of AI.